👉

 3. What is Azure Key Vault?

-Microsoft Azure offers several options for storing and managing your keys in the cloud, and Key Vault is one of them.
+Microsoft Azure offers several options for storing and managing your keys in the cloud, and Key Vault is one of the leading secrets management solutions available.
 Key Vault is more than just a secrets manager; it does secrets management, key management, and certificate management.
 It's more of a key management solution in Azure.

 For the secrets manager part, Azure Key Vault offers centralized storage for application secrets, reducing the risk of accidental leaks and eliminating the need to embed security information in application code.